 Enjoy the local atmosphere of summer life on Oslo's islands

 Click the Tabs to Find Out More

 The departure point for the public boats to the islands is Rådhusbrygge 4, 0160 Oslo.
-We will meet next to the small orange tower near the dock
+We will meet near the small orange tower next to the dock, by platform E.

 Daily, June through the first weekend of September

 15 guests per guide – for groups of more than 10, we recommend booking our private tour

 - Walking boots or sneakers suitable for rocky terrain